WilliamTjonndal/IT3212/assignment3/Group 25.md

 ## <a id="2-preprocessing"></a> 2.
 Implement the preprocessing and justify the preprocessing steps

 We first looked at the data to try to find out what preprocessing steps were necessary.
 Since we had the source of the data, https://archive-beta.ics.uci.edu/dataset/697/predict+students+dropout+and+academic+success, we had a description available for every column.

+All categorical columns are label encoded, and has a mapping from number to category in the data description, but we found the numbers didn't match what was described in the data source.
+Assuming we were supposed to use the provided dataset over data directly from the source, we couldn't know what each class in the column meant.

 <p align="center">
 <img src="img/data_head.png" width="800"/><br>